vulcan/markidea/README.md

 #MarkIdea - a simple wiki based on mercurial and markdown for knowledge management
 ## How to use
+install web.py first, see <http://webpy.org/>

-install hglib, markdown and webpy, if mercurial is not installed on your system, install it first
+install hglib and markdown, if mercurial is not installed on your system, install it first

 	pip install python-hglib
 	pip install markdown
-	pip install webpy

 start the server